Measles, Mumps, and Rubella Virus Vaccine

 Uses of Measles, Mumps, and Rubella Virus Vaccine:

 What do I need to tell my doctor BEFORE I take Measles, Mumps, and Rubella Virus Vaccine?

-- If you have any of these health problems: A blood disease, a weak immune system like HIV or AIDS, active TB (tuberculosis) that is not being treated, an illness with a fever, cancer in the bone marrow or lymph systems like leukemia or lymphoma, or low blood levels of gamma globulin.
+- If you have any of these health problems: A blood disease, a weak immune system like HIV or AIDS, active TB (tuberculosis) that is not being treated, an illness with a fever, cancer, or low blood levels of gamma globulin.

 - If a family member has had immune system problems.

 - If you are taking any drugs to suppress your immune system.
 This may be certain doses of steroids like prednisone.
 This does not apply to people taking steroids for certain health problems like Addison's disease.
 There are many drugs that can suppress your immune system.
 Ask your doctor or pharmacist if you are not sure.